zktejaka/zktejaka/README.md

 - 💾 I’m currently learning Google Analytics and SQL

-- 🎭 In addition to my passion for data analytics, I am a Technical Director and Lead Sound Engineer for a HS Theatre Company
+- 🎭 In addition to my passion for data analytics, I am a Technical Director and Lead Sound Engineer for a Theatre Company

 - ⚡ Fun fact **I absolutely adore soup**